mjstealey/django-startproject-docker/README.md

 6 directories, 21 files
 ```

-Ownership of all files should be that of the user that made the `docker run` call.
+File ownership should be that of the user that made the `docker run` call.
 Ownership of files is an explicit option as the files are created by a docker container, and would otherwise be owned by potentially a non-system user.

 ### Option 2: Nginx runs the HTTP server